 In order to offer Museum Studies degree-seeking students some personal insight into the various leadership roles within the field, museum professionals are asked to share their experiences on practical issues they face on a day-to-day basis.
 This includes collections management, object preservation, exhibit design and installation, research, and cultural reclamation.
-Museum directors, collections managers, curators, museum educators, and repatriation officers will act as guest lecturers throughout the semester.)
+Museum directors, collections managers, curators, museum educators, and repatriation officers will act as guest lecturers throughout the semester.
+(Pre-requisite: Museum Studies students with second-year standing or above.)